gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 > Breaking milestones down into inch-pebbles
 > and marking the latter as "finished" or "not finished"
 > has proven much more useful.
+>
+> Separately,
+> it's worth highlighting again that
+> a big part of this process is making sure that
+> the people who are doing the work understand *why* they're doing it
+> so that they can make small judgment calls on their own
+> and know when to come back and ask for guidance.
+> You can tell a team has reached this point
+> if most people,
+> most of the time,
+> would make the same decision about something minor on their own,
+> and if they would mostly agree on when discussion is needed.

 ### Daily Standups